zitadel/oidc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/caos/oidc)](https://goreportcard.com/report/github.com/caos/oidc)
 [![codecov](https://codecov.io/gh/caos/oidc/branch/master/graph/badge.svg)](https://codecov.io/gh/caos/oidc)

-> This project is in alpha state.
+> This project is in beta state.
 It can AND will continue breaking until version 1.0.0 is released

 ## What Is It

 This project is a easy to use client and server implementation for the `OIDC` (Open ID Connect) standard written for `Go`.

 Whenever possible we tried to reuse / extend existing packages like `OAuth2 for Go`.

 ## How To Use It

-TBD
+Check the `/example` folder where example code for different scenarios is located.

 ## Features